ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

 #### Touch Interactions
   * **Highlight On Touch:** The object will only highlight when a controller touches it if this is checked.
-  * **Touch Highlight Color:** The colour to highlight the object when it is touched.
-This colour will override any globally set color (for instance on the `VRTK_InteractTouch` script).
+When checked the color can be set for the object when it is touched.
+This color will override any globally set color (for instance on the `VRTK_InteractTouch` script).
-  * **Rumble On Touch:** The haptic feedback on the controller can be triggered upon touching the object, the `x` denotes the length of time, the `y` denotes the strength of the pulse. (x and y will be replaced in the future with a custom editor)
+  * **Rumble On Touch:** The haptic feedback on the controller can be triggered upon touching the object, the `Strength` denotes the strength of the pulse, the `Duration` denotes the length of time.
   * **Allowed Touch Controllers:** Determines which controller can initiate a touch action.
 The options available are:
    * `Both` means both controllers will register a touch.
    * `Left_Only` means only the left controller will register a touch.